satori-com/satori-rtm-sdk-python/README.md

 ### backports.ssl

-[backports.ssl][1] can be used to enable secure websocket communication with Python 2.7.* below 2.7.9 (For example CentOS 7 has Python 2.7.5).
+If the SDK installation step detects Python older than 2.7.9 without secure TLS socket implementation (For example CentOS 7 has Python 2.7.5), it installs the secure replacement [backports.ssl][1].
+Beware that it requires OpenSSL library, Python development headers and a C compiler to be available.

+This should work on CentOS 7:

 ```
+yum install -y epel-release
+yum install -y python-pip gcc python-devel openssl-devel
-pip install backports.ssl
+pip install satori-sdk-python
 ```

-Beware that backports.ssl requires PyOpenSSL >= 0.15, so if you have e.g.
-PyOpenSSL 0.13.1 that would result in strange errors.

 [1]: https://pypi.python.org/pypi/backports.ssl